andraiorgules/MySampler/README.md

 -MAC-

 After you unzip the file, go into the "build" folder and click on the "MySampler.pkg" file.
 This will install the necessary components into the correct directories on your computer so that the VST can be used in your DAW.
+Going into the "Release" folder will lead you to an application called "MySampler" - this is the standalone plugin which you can use outside of your DAW.

 -WINDOWS-